micartey/Cardinal-Anticheat/README.md

 ## 📚 Introduction

-Cardinal Anticheat is a minecraft anticheat that uses more than a hundred different checks to make players have a hard time hacking into your server.
+Cardinal Anticheat is a minecraft anticheat that a number of different checks to make players have a hard time cheating on your server.
 Each check is unique and designed specifically for Cardinal Anticheat.
-So there are currently no hack clients that can easily bypass Cardinal Anticheat.
-This offers a great advantage in keeping your server safe from hackers while known anti-cheats can't do the job.
+Therefore, there are currently no known clients that can easily bypass Cardinal Anticheat.
+This offers a great advantage in keeping your server safe from hackers while known anticheats can't do the job.

 ![img](images/ezgif.com-gif-maker.gif)

+> This anticheat is also one of a few that supports Minecraft Bedrock with Geyser (Floodgate) fully - This includes the detection of cheating bedrock players and not whitelisting which is often considered as "support" by other anticheats

 ### Motivation